 Most website owners are aware of the importance of optimizing their pages for search engines.
 They know this traffic has the highest conversion rates, so they are willing to go the extra mile to get a nice slice of it.
 However, SEO agencies aren’t cheap.
-This means most small business owners can’t afford to pay the monthly fees to have their websites optimized by someone like Milwaukee SEO Agency.
+This means most small business owners can’t afford to pay the monthly fees to have their websites optimized by someone like Boost Digital Marketing, Milwaukee Wisconsin.

 The good news is that you can learn a few optimization tricks to help your website improve its positions in search for its most relevant keywords.
 On-page optimization is something that doesn’t require more than one hour of study.
 Once you understand the basics, you can apply them to your web pages.
 This action alone can help your website become more visible in search.
 For this, you need to identify your best keywords, and then include them in the titles of your pages.
 Ideally, each page should be optimized around one main keyword.
 Include this keyword in the title tag, in the UKR of the page, in the description meta tag and in the copy.
 Avoid keyword stuffing, but make sure to include lots of synonyms and related terms.
 They all help improving the relevancy of your page for its main topic.

 Internal linking is also important.
 In order to optimize your website for search engines, you need to have properly structured menus.
 When you write the copy of your pages, include links to other pages of your website, as this improves the authority flow, helping all pages to rank better for their keywords.